Welcome YOUR TURN

 2

-Technically deep — but the labels are supplier, shareholder, AND hold change-of-control.
+Technically deep, but the labels are supplier, shareholder, AND hold change-of-control.
 The moat caps the margin.

-Tommy → DISCUSS 3.0 · "the brand vertical has something; nine years and £18M to reach £1.43M ARR does not." → flag to Kestrel, blind.
+Tommy's call: DISCUSS · 3.0"The brand vertical has something.
+Nine years and £18M to reach £1.43M ARR does not." → flag to Kestrel, blind.

 KESTREL · BLIND COUNTER-REVIEW

-Then Kestrel attacks it — blind
+Then Kestrel attacks it, blind

-PROS — THE BULL CASE
+PROS: THE BULL CASE

-CONS — THE BEAR CASE
+CONS: THE BEAR CASE

-• Capital-efficiency failure — £18M across five rounds to reach £1.43M ARR.
-A nine-year stall.
+• Capital-inefficient: £18M to reach £1.43M ARR.

-KESTREL: PASS · conviction 1/5 — best case is a small acqui-license.
-Not a venture outcome.
+KESTREL: PASS · conviction 1/5A small acqui-license at best, not a venture outcome.

 OUTREACH · DRAFTED FOR MY SEND

-The reply I sent — and what came back
+The reply I sent, and what came back

 Wishing you the best with the round.